bigfix/developer.bigfix.com/site/reference/types/zone-network-interface.md

 # type: zone network interface

-The &amp;lt;zone network interface&amp;gt; objects allow you to inspect the network interfaces (IP layers) installed when booting a Solaris Zone.
+The &lt;zone network interface&lt; objects allow you to inspect the network interfaces (IP layers) installed when booting a Solaris Zone.

 # address of &lt;zone network interface&gt; : string